How to Install OpenClaw in 2026: Docker, npm, and Script Setup Guide

 • Run wsl --install in PowerShell to install WSL2

-• Follow Linux installation steps in WSL2 terminal
+• Follow the Linux steps inside that terminal

-Common issue: WSL2 default memory may be insufficient — recommend creating .wslconfig file in Windows user directory, setting memory=4GB.
+Common issue: WSL2 default memory may be too low—create a .wslconfig in your Windows user profile (for example memory=4GB) and run wsl --shutdown.

 How do I fix EACCES permission errors during npm installation?